Royalty payment: Subsoil minerals

+Surface resources

 Royalties in the lumber industry are called "stumpage".

 Wind royalties

-Landowners who host wind turbines are often paid wind royalties, and those nearby may be paid nuisance payments to compensate for noise and flicker effects.
+Landowners who host wind turbines are often paid wind royalties, and those nearby may be paid nuisance payments to compensate for noise and flicker effects (which refers to shadows cast by rotating turbine blades).
 Wind royalties are usually paid quarterly, semi-annually, or annually, and the royalty can be a flat rate or variable payment based on production or a combination of both.

 Unlike oil and gas royalties, which typically decline over time, wind royalties often have an escalation clause, making them more valuable over time.
 Because there is not yet a robust body of law regarding wind royalties, the legal implications of severing wind rights are still unknown.
 Several states, including Colorado, Kansas, Oklahoma, North Dakota, South Dakota, Nebraska, Montana, and Wyoming, have enacted anti-severance statutes, preventing the wind estate from being severed from the surface.
 Regardless, the ownership of wind royalties and compensation payments can be transferred from the landowner to another party.
 Over time, wind royalties will be fractioned similarly to oil and gas royalties.